-A common first year for all three pathways covers computer programming, algorithms, database development, system development life cycle, software testing, algorithms, ethics and teamwork skills.
-In your second year you will continue to study a set of core modules focusing on aspects of computing as well as modules specialising in each pathway.
+The first six weeks of the programme at level 4 is delivered as "Launch-pad" at the college.
+The Launch pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and introduce the next unit in the schedule.
+A common first year covers computer programming, database development, system development life cycle, software testing, algorithms, ethics and teamwork skills.
+In your second year you will continue to study a set of core modules focusing on aspects of computing as well as modules specialising in different strands.